 The future looks brighter for AMD as its RDNA 2 cards were able to produce another 50% upgrade over RDNA.

 This isn’t completely black and white.
-In the extreme performance range, NVIDIA’s RTX 3090 uses a lot of power, with only the RX 6900 XT coming close.
+In the extreme performance range, NVIDIA’s RTX 3090 uses a tremendous amount of power, with only the RX 6900 XT coming near.

-We could say that RX 6800 XT is not as energy-consuming as the RTX 3090, but that would completely disregard the fact that the latter is simply a superior GPU.
+We could say that RX 6800 XT is not as power-hungry as the RTX 3090, but that would completely disregard the fact that the latter is simply a better GPU.

 This does switch in the medium range, where the RTX 3070 is the better performer, but only with a slight margin.
 That margin is the same in terms of overall performance, so we can’t really chalk this up as an NVIDIA win.